Citizen Scientists Research and Prevent Microplastics in Florida

-To address the microplastic issue in Florida, Florida Sea Grant is training fifteen partners around the state as regional coordinators for the project and educating them on water sampling protocols, methods for analyzing water samples for microplastics, and isolating microplastics from personal care products.
-These regional coordinators are then using this training to instruct and work with citizen science volunteers in their coastal counties to collect and analyze monthly samples from at least twenty locations for a minimum of four months in order to quantify amounts of microplastics in various locations.
-The data collected by the regional coordinators and citizen scientists is recorded on an online data reporting form and then displayed in a map on the project website created by Florida Sea Grant.
-The collected information is being used to educate Floridians about microplastics and to show them that microplastics are not just a problem somewhere else, but are present in local waters.
+To address the microplastic issue in Florida, Florida Sea Grant trained fifteen partners around the state as regional coordinators for the project and educated them on water sampling protocols, methods for analyzing water samples for microplastics, and isolating microplastics from personal care products.
+These regional coordinators then used this training to instruct and work with citizen science volunteers in their coastal counties to collect and analyze monthly samples from at least twenty locations for a minimum of four months in order to quantify amounts of microplastics in various locations.
+The data collected by the regional coordinators and citizen scientists was recorded on an online data reporting form and then displayed in a map on the project website created by Florida Sea Grant.
+The collected information was used to educate Floridians about microplastics and to show them that microplastics are not just a problem somewhere else, but are present in local waters.

-Florida Sea Grant has developed several education and outreach materials for reaching the public at outreach events including posters, fliers, “I pledge to keep our ocean clean by saying ‘no’ to polyethylene” pledge sheets and cotton tote bags, and microplastic exhibits.
-Regional coordinators and volunteers are using these materials at events including Earth Day, International Coastal Cleanup, and National Estuarine Day events.
-These posters are also being distributed to local partners including local, state, and national parks, National Estuarine Research Reserves, zoos, science centers, aquariums, and schools.
-Individuals who sign the pledge to read labels on personal care products and to avoid purchasing those with polyethylene will be contacted via email approximately three months later with an online survey to determine if they have made changes in their purchasing behavior.
-Reaching the public in this way works to fight this pervasive problem by reducing the amount of microplastics entering the marine environment through the wastewater stream.
+Florida Sea Grant developed several education and outreach materials for reaching the public at outreach events including posters, fliers, “I pledge to keep our ocean clean by saying ‘no’ to polyethylene” pledge sheets and cotton tote bags, and microplastic exhibits.
+Regional coordinators and volunteers used these materials at events including Earth Day, International Coastal Cleanup, and National Estuarine Day events.
+These posters were also distributed to local partners including local, state, and national parks, National Estuarine Research Reserves, zoos, science centers, aquariums, and schools.
+Individuals who signed the pledge to read labels on personal care products and to avoid purchasing those with polyethylene were contacted via email approximately three months later with an online survey to determine if they have made changes in their purchasing behavior.
+Reaching the public in this way worked to fight this pervasive problem by reducing the amount of microplastics entering the marine environment through the wastewater stream.